-Wasps have a distinct head profile, complete with chewing mouth parts, short elbowed antennae, and large compound eyes.
+There are many types of wasps, but they all have a distinct head profile, complete with chewing mouth parts, short elbowed antennae, and large compound eyes.
 The thorax and abdomen are marked with that signature yellow, red, or brown on a black background.
 Wasps have four, clear or smoky brown wings and a long stinger.
 Yellow jacket wasps are commonly marked with bright yellow and black patterns and are about 3/8 to 5/8 inches long.
-The baldfaced hornet is similar in appearance, but white and black in colour and 5/8 to 3/4 inch long.
+The key to hornet and wasp identification is to remember that hornets are types of wasps.
+The baldfaced hornet is similar in appearance to a wasp, but white and black in colour and 5/8 to 3/4 inch long.
 Paper wasps are marked with yellow, brown or red patterns on black and are 5/8 to 3/4 inch long.
+Remember, if you aren’t sure what types of wasps are plaguing you, you can always turn to Terminix Canada for wasp identification help, as well as wasp and hornet control.

 Vespula maculate (Linnaeus) & Polistes spp.